JMSJoseph/Final-Project-CMPINF001/README.md

 ## Canvas Group Number: 33
 ## Notebooks:
 Each notebook starts with the group member's name
+## Description
-## Comparing multiple datasets in order to determine the "best" neighborhood in Pittsburgh, the "bestness" will be determined by the safety of each neighborhood.
+Comparing multiple datasets in order to determine the "best" neighborhood in Pittsburgh, the "bestness" will be determined by the safety of each neighborhood.